What is Ransomware?

 Ransomware is Evolving

 Two thousand nineteen has brought a shift in ransomware targets.
-As individuals rely on mobile devices more and more, the likelihood that their data is automatically backed up to a cloud drive reduces the likelihood that they would need to pay a ransom to restore data access.
+As individuals rely on mobile devices more and more, the probability that their data is automatically backed up to a cloud drive reduces the likelihood that they would need to pay a ransom to restore data access.
 Hackers have shifted to target organizations instead.
 Attacks on large enterprises accounted for 81% of ransomware attacks in 2018.(2)

 This change in strategy has been accompanied by new ransomware programs that are more targeted and better implemented.
 Technological advances have provided attackers more leeway to ensure that they hit their mark, leaving businesses with little recourse.
 In the past, healthcare and finance have been the most targeted due to the disastrous results that can happen with forced downtime.
 Recently, hackers have directed their focus to a common problem — slim government budgets which leave the IT department to make due with old hardware and out-dated software that is no match for their technical know-how.
 U.S. government systems have been in the crosshairs as well as local governments.
 Multiple municipalities in Florida, Georgia and Texas have been hit, as well as a large attack on the City of Baltimore in Maryland.